 EDITED BY

 BRONWYN HOLLOWAY-SMITH

 Mervyn Taylor was one of the most celebrated New Zealand artists of the 1930s to 1960s.
 In this fascinating and beautiful book, bursting with archival material, Bronwyn Holloway-Smith details the detective hunt for his murals and tells the stories of their creation.

-director at Massey University's College of

-Creative Arts, where she is also completing a
+BRONWYN HOLLOWAY-SMITH is a project director at Massey University's College of Creative Arts, where she completed a PhD.

-PhD.
 She lives in Wellington with her three young children.

 PUBLISHED: March 2018 ISBN: 9780994141552

 Hardback, 250 x 210mm.
 256 pages. \$79.99